wangxhan/shop.github.io/readme.md

+# Landing page

 swith website to new address.
+'/' and '/index.html' go to shop
-index goes to shop
+'/ldy.html goes to ldy's cashflow table
-ldy = lv daye